ccmarris/b1ddi-automation-demo/README.rst

     api_version = 'v1'
     api_key = '<you API Key here>'

-You can therefore simply add your API, and this is ready for the bloxone module used by the automation demo script.
+You can therefore simply add your API Key, and this is ready for the bloxone module used by the automation demo script.

 A template is also provided for the demo script inifile *demo.ini*.
 Unless an alternative is specified on the command line, the script will automatically use